ktorio/ktor-documentation/topics/FAQ.md

 {id="curl-head-not-found"}

 `CURL -I` that is an alias of `CURL --head` that performs a `HEAD` request.
-By default Ktor doesn't handle `HEAD` requests for `GET` handlers, so you might get something like:
+By default, Ktor doesn't handle `HEAD` requests for `GET` handlers, so you might get something like:

 ```HTTP
 curl -I http://localhost:8080